Saran-Wang/dsproject/manuscript.md

 ## Conclusion {.page_break_before}

+![
+**Modeling Results Summary**
+](images/weiqi5.png){#fig:weiqi5 height=3in}

-All of the team members found random forest models to produce the best results with the lowest root mean square error, in range of 10-16, indicating that our models could provide approximations for pollution concentrations but not an accurate prediction.
+Based on the summary above, all of the team members found random forest models to produce the best results with the lowest root mean square error, in range of 10-16, indicating that our models could provide approximations for pollution concentrations but not an accurate prediction.
 While each member used different parameters for her model, the final predictions had root mean square error values of less than 20.
 Based on our results, we conclude that machine learning can be used to approximate particulate matter with the variables we had available.
 However, to better achieve the goal of this project, further improvement of NN/CNN model will be needed to produce more accurate predictions based on the image information.